aws/aws-cdk/packages/@aws-cdk/integ-runner/README.md

   Read the list of tests from this file
 - `--disable-update-workflow` (default=`false`)
   If this is set to `true` then the [update workflow](#update-workflow) will be disabled
+- `--test-run-command` (default=`node`)
+    The command used by the test runner to synth the test files.
+This will depend on the language the tests are written in.
+For example, if the tests are written in Python, you could set this parameter to 'python', 'python3' or 'python3.8'.

 Example: